On Theatre & Performance

 The casting of Broadway musicals reproduces aesthetic values from the dominant culture, especially the notion that thin bodies—ones that conform to these values—are superior to other bodies, especially fat ones.
 The aesthetic values placed on bodies are gendered, especially relative to size.
 Apart from a few roles (including Hairspray’s Tracy Turnblad), fat women are almost never cast in roles beyond the comedic sidekick or best friend in commercial theatre.
 Musicals embody how and where Broadway (and, by extension, U.S. society) expects fat women to sound, to move, to behave, and to labor; class, gender, race, and sexuality further impact these expectations.

 Through both her dances and writings Agnes de Mille explored what it means to be American.
-I argue that, in addition to the explicitly America-themed material de Mille chose, her choreography performs national identity through its use of gesture – informed by de Mille’s interest in folk dance and the collective unconscious.
+I argue that, in addition to the explicitly Americana-themed material de Mille chose, her choreography performs national identity through its use of gesture informed by de Mille’s interest in folk dance and the collective unconscious.
 When looking at much of de Mille’s choreography, one is visually struck by its Americanness.
 It is this act of recognition that begins this enquiry: how does one see de Mille’s choreography and recognize its intrinsic Americanness?
 How did de Mille’s choreographic process allow for the expression of national identity through gesture?
-These questions are explored through an analysis of de Mille’s ‘Civil War Ballet’ from Bloomer Girl (1944).

 This is a reflection on implementing strategies and tools I learned as a student in the inaugural course offered by the Futures Initiative in Spring 2015 at The Graduate Center/CUNY, co-taught by Distinguished Professors Cathy Davidson and William Kelly.
 Creating a community in the classroom makes the learning environment more productive and empowering, and this blog describes how I consciously set out to achieve these goals.